Why Does Olivia Want to Disappear? Understanding the Psychology of Emotional Withdrawal

 - Reflect on the experience: What felt restorative?
 What felt forced?
 Use these insights to fine‑tune future “re‑entry” moments.

-5. apply Community Resources
+5. make use of Community Resources

 - Peer‑support groups (whether in‑person or virtual) provide a safe space to voice the desire to disappear without judgment.